zipzit/vscode_cpp_projects/5_cmake_vcpkg/readme.md

 ## More info on using `vcpkg`
- - We're going to be using [vcpkg: a C++ package manager for Windows, Linux, and macOS](https://docs.microsoft.com/en-us/cpp/build/vcpkg)
+ - We're going to be using [vcpkg: a C++ package manager for Windows, Linux, and macOS](https://docs.microsoft.com/en-us/cpp/build/vcpkg).
+This simplifies the acquisition and installation of third-party libraries on Windows, Linux, and macOS.
  - Install vcpkg by making a local clone from its [GitHub repo](https://github.com/Microsoft/vcpkg).
 Then run the vcpkg-bootstrapper script to set it up.
  - I initially had a difficult time with CmakeLists.txt content, but received some guidance online.
  - I will say I don't entirely understand the linker line of code `target_link_libraries(CmakeVcpkg PRIVATE fmt::fmt fmt::fmt-header-only)`   What's up with `fmt::fmt fmt::fmt-header-only` ?
 Never seen that before.
 Is that an idiosyncrasy of the **fmt** library? is there a reference describing that format?